singharyans754/AI-Virtual-Mouse/README.md

 ## Dependencies -
 Please install all the required dependencies.

-openCV - (For image processing and drawing) mediapipe - (For Hand Tracking) autopy - (For controlling the mouse movement and click) numpy
+openCV - (For image processing and drawing). mediapipe - (For Hand Tracking). autopy - (For controlling the mouse movement and click). numpy.

 ## Installation
 To use this project, follow the steps below: